 - Eligibility for loan forgiveness up to $10,000 (contingent upon entrance into and successful completion of a Ph.D. program)

 The Princeton Mellon Mays Fellows have developed the following statement to describe the ethos of the Mellon community on our campus.
 We hope to encourage future young scholars to consider joining our community and invite the participation of Princeton faculty, staff, and community members!

-The PU MMUF is dynamic scholarly community.
+The PU MMUF is a dynamic scholarly community.
 We cultivate intellectual development of the individual voice at all levels in the academy.
 We foster dialogue about our academic work, professional goals, and the social justice issues we care about while receiving mentorship relevant to the unique challenges marginalized scholars in academia face, as well as guidance in pursuing graduate study.
 These efforts will fuel our fight to redress historical underrepresentation and exclusion within the academy.